bytecodealliance/wasm-micro-runtime/test-tools/wamr-ide/README.md

        - Ubuntu Bionic 18.04(LTS)
        ```

-#### 3. Load docker images from the release tar file or build docker images on the host
+### 2. WAMR VS Code extension: download from the GitHub release or build locally

+#### 2.1 Download WAMR VS Code extension from the GitHub release(Recommended approach)

-##### 3.1 Load docker images from the release tar file
+##### 2.1.1 Load docker images from the GitHub release tar file

-From now on, for each release, we have the same version tagged docker image saved as a tar file, which you can find and download in the release.
+From now on, for each GitHub release, we have the same version tagged docker image saved as a tar file, which you can find and download in the GitHub release.

 You could download the tar archive files for docker images from the release, and then load them using the following commands: